 Potential complications of breast lift surgery

-All surgical procedures carry some level of risk.
-Here are some of the most common complications associated with breast lift.
+All surgical procedures have some risk.
+Here are some common problems with breast lift.

 There’s a risk that you might not be happy with the end result.
-Breasts are rarely ever symmetrical, and surgery can actually increase any differences between your breasts.
+Breasts are not symmetrical, and surgery can make differences between your breasts more pronounced.
 You also need to bear in mind that the shape of your breasts will change over time as a natural result of ageing.
-Pregnancy and changes in weight will also change how your breasts look.
+Pregnancy, breastfeeding and changes in weight will also alter how your breasts look.

 How much does breast lift surgery cost?

-As a cosmetic procedure, breast lift wouldn’t be available through private medical insurance.
-You’ll usually need to self-fund this treatment.
+As a cosmetic procedure, breast lift would not be available through private medical insurance.
+You will usually need to self-fund this treatment.
 Breast lift costs in the UK vary.

 Typically, an initial consultation with the surgeon will cost between £100 and £200, depending on where you live.
 If you move forwards with the procedure, you’ll be offered one of the following.